BrightspaceUILabs/router/README.md

 | route-loader.js
 ```

-The main route-loader in the root of the src folder should import the route-loader files in the subdirectories that separate the apps pages.
-It should look something like this.
+The main route-loader in the root of the `src` directory should import the route-loader files in the subdirectories.

 ```js
 /* src/route-loader.js */